 Simplify and solve known systems

-Automatically discover simpler equaivalent systems or closed form solutions through circuit rewriting and numerical simulations.
+Automatically discover simpler equivalent systems or closed form solutions through circuit rewriting and numerical simulations.

 Discover initial conditions and parameters that collapse existing models into simpler, more tractable systems.